colinwong/cs-101/README.md

-# CS 101 - Introduction to Programming
+# INTC 3083 - Computer Programming I

 We will be using the `Python` programming language to cover this course.